Accessibility Tools Recite Me

 Overview

-Our Early Years Professional Development Programme (EYPDP) supports early years practitioners working with children in pre-Reception settings, helping them to improve their practice and children’s outcomes in communication and language, mathematics and PSED (personal, social and emotional development).
+The Early Years Professional Development Programme (EYPDP), funded by the Department for Education, supported early years practitioners working with children aged two to four in pre-reception settings, helping them to improve their professional practice and children’s outcomes.

 Benefits of this programme